Abdicoder123/tdd-student-store-starter/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+Special shout out to some peers like Joram and Abdirahman Ali(Ali) for helping me out a bit with my project.